 Each season we travel to spectacular corners of the planet to sample fly fishing beyond the Shadow of Shasta.
 Our destinations are selected for the excellent fishing but more importantly the quality of the overall experience.
 We have visited numerous fisheries in Oregon, the Rocky Mountains and most recently British Columbia and Alaska.
 We host a few trips each season that we believe are unsurpassed for their value.
 The dates we reserve are with the finest outfitters during the peak of their seasons.
 If you or your group are considering other destinations and would like to utilize our expertise and experience to organize or host your trip, please drop us a line.

-In the summers of 2008, 2009, 2010 & 2012 Shasta Trout had the pleasure of hosting trips to Fishing Bear Lodge in southwest Alaska.
+In the summers of 2008, 2009, 2010, 2012, 2013 & 2015 Craig Nielsen, owner of Shasta Trout had the pleasure of hosting trips to Fishing Bear Lodge in southwest Alaska.
 It was all we had imagined and more, this is the Alaska we dream about.
-We will be returning with a trip in 2013.
-This is prime time for dry fly fishing for trophy rainbows and Artic Grayling along with Artic Char and vicious takes by Pike on mouse flies.
+We are planning to return in 2016 for another magical week..
+August is prime time for dry fly fishing for trophy Rainbows and Artic Grayling along with Artic Char and vicious takes by Pike on mouse flies.
 Owner Justin Johns and his family are incredible hosts, his guides are hard working and friendly, the food is great, the weather is mild and bugs in late summer are not a bother.
 The scenery is breathtaking and at $3600 for a full service lodge it is easily one of the best values in Alaska.
 We would love to share this opportunity with you, your family and friends.
 Click on the photo to the left to view a slideshow from previous year’s adventures or visit http://www.fishingbear.com to view their website.
 Book this adventure early as space is limited to eight guests per week and we’ve already had a few friends reschedule these prime dates.
-To schedule your trip or discuss it in detail please drop us a line.
+To schedule a trip or discuss it in detail please drop us a line.

 In 2009 Kevin and Jerri joined Craig hosted a trip down the Middle Fork of the Salmon River in Idaho.
 This was a great couples and family trip, perfect for anglers and non-anglers alike with different rates applying to each.
 In terms of true wilderness, exciting whitewater, hot springs, and quality dry fly fishing for Westslope Cutthroats, nothing compares.
 This trip has stemmed from our partnership with our good friends, Ken Morrish, Brian Gies and Rachel Andras at Fly Water Travel, who are widely recognized as the finest in fly fishing travel.
 The leading fly fishing and rafting company on the Middle Fork, award winning Solitude River Trips is the outfitter.
 This is a great value, $1995 per person for rafters with ample opportunities to wade fish and $2775 for anglers wishing to fish out of a boat.
 Just click on the photo for a brief slide show.
 To schedule your trip or discuss it in detail please drop us a line.